humishum/gopropy/README.md

 3. **Decodes** sensor data with proper scaling and units
 4. **Provides** a clean Python API for accessing the data

-### Performance

-- Loads 105 telemetry packets with 21k+ samples in **~0.3 seconds**
-- Memory efficient - streams loaded on demand
-- Handles videos of any length

 ### Supported Cameras